JBL PartyBox 100

 TWS can be activated and deactivated remotely in the JBL Partybox app, in addition to assigning the left and right channels to the correct speakers.

 Once the TWS connection is setup, it will be in Stereo mode by default if both speakers are the same model, otherwise the speakers will be in Party mode by default if different Partybox models are used.
 You can also switch between Stereo and Party mode in the JBL PartyBox app if two of the same Partybox models are used.

 Please note: In order to achieve TWS mode, the speaker must be the same model with the exception of the PartyBox 200 and PartyBox 300 which can be paired together via TWS.
 You cannot achieve TWS with a PartyBox 1000 and a PartyBox 300.
 You cannot achieve TWS with a PartyBox 100 and PartyBox 200.
-However, it is possible to connect a maximum of two of either the Partybox 110, 310 or 710 (only) together in Party mode - the two speakers then do not need to be the same model, but Stereo mode will not be possible.
+However, it is possible to connect a maximum of two of either the Partybox 110, 310, 710 or Encore/Essential together in Party mode - the two speakers then do not need to be the same model, but Stereo mode will not be possible.